 She earned a Ph.D. in higher educational administration from the Community College Leadership Program at The University of Texas at Austin.

-As director of the Texas Success Center, Kristi Short supports the implementation of the Texas Pathways strategic plan, documents and reports the Center’s work, coordinates statewide convenings, and helps design the Center’s knowledge development and communications strategies.
+As director of the Texas Success Center, Kristi Short manages the implementation of the Texas Pathways strategic plan, coordinates statewide convenings, documents and reports the center’s work, and supports the center’s knowledge development and communications strategies.

 Previously, Kristi served 12 years at Guilford Technical Community College in North Carolina as a faculty member, program coordinator, grant manager, and unit director.
 From 2012 to 2017, Kristi led the implementation of guided pathways at GTCC, the lead institution for Completion by Design in North Carolina.
 Kristi also managed articulation agreements for the college and served on the board of directors of the statewide College Transfer Program Association.
 At GTCC, Kristi established the Center for Academic Engagement, which unified tutoring, supplemental instruction, and student success courses, and expanded non-academic supports including an on-campus food pantry, transportation assistance, and emergency loans.